elolab/PAL/README.md

 # PAL description

 Pathway Analysis of Longitudinal data (PAL) is a pathway analysis tool that provides pathway values for each analysed sample and pathway separately.
-PAL allows the analysis of complex study designs such as longitudinal data.
+PAL allows the analysis of complex study designs such as longitudinal data and the effect of some variables (e.g. age) can be neutralised (see arguments **info** and **neutralize**) prior to the pathway analysis.
 Details about the algorithm are available in the original open access publication "Pathway analysis of longitudinal data with case studies in early type 1 diabetes" [1] (please cite it if you utilise PAL in your research).
 In case of bugs, missing documentation, or problems with installation, please contact us: maria.jaakkola@utu.fi

 PAL can be installed by opening R and typing devtools::install_github("elolab/PAL") (requires package devtools to be installed).
 Notably, usage of PAL requires installation of R package PASI (devtools::install_github("elolab/PASI"))